sergejsha/magnet/README.md

 # Why Magnet?

 Magnet was crafted with simplicity and development speed in mind.
 It lets developers spend less time on DI configuration and do more other stuff, also more mistakes when used inattentively.
-Magnet let you write highly modular code where modules can be added/removed in build scripts without necessity to adapt source code.
-It might be interesting for individual and teams of professional developers, who know very well why they want to do DI Magnet way.
+Magnet motivates you writing highly modular apps because it makes DI so simple.
+It can even inject instances from the libraries added in build scripts without necessity to adapt source code.
+It might be interesting for individual and teams of professional developers, who know very well why they want to do DI this way.

 # Why not Magnet?